-$4,800 for the full four and a half-day program including Monday morning Boot Camp.
+$4,800 for the full four day program including Monday morning Boot Camp.
 Register by Friday, January 29, 2016 to receive the special EARLY BIRD PRICE of $4,600.

 When registering, you will be asked to select your Boot Camp: Boot Camp 1: Financial Statements and Analysis: The Bottom Line for Non-Financial Managers Boot Camp 2: Grape Growing an Winemaking 101: The Fundamentals

 $4,300 for the program without Boot Camp (Monday afternoon – Thursday).
 Register by Friday, January 29, 2016 to receive the special EARLY BIRD PRICE of $4,100.